Prayer at the Funeral of Someone Who Died by Suicide

 “What am I supposed to say?”

-As a rabbi I feel there is an additional difficulty because Judaism adamantly opposes suicide.
-In a tradition that commands us to “choose life” (Deuteronomy 30:19), the Jewish sages rejected suicide as an option for pain.
-Jewish law even holds we do not eulogize a suicide because the deceased should not be held up as a model to emulate.
+According to strict Jewish tradition, there is an additional difficulty because Jewish law adamantly opposes suicide.
+In a tradition that commands us to “choose life” (Deuteronomy 30:19), the Jewish sages rejected suicide as an option for ending pain.
+Halakah even holds we do not eulogize a suicide because the deceased should not be held up as a model to emulate.

-No prayers are adequate.
-In truth, there are no words for such a situation.
-And so we — clergy, friends, and loved ones — usually think, “What am I supposed to say?”
-Because there is no such prayer in my prayer book for this situation, I composed the following out of desperation.
+We can also explicitly acknowledge that no prayers are adequate.
+In truth, there usually are no words for such a moment.
+Because there is no established prayer in my prayer book for this situation, I composed the following out of desperation after a young person took their own life.
 After all, prayers are the words we say when we have no words.

 Anyone using this prayer should of course use their own sensitive, good judgment in adapting it to be appropriate for each particular situation.
 I hope what follows is helpful.